Having a tough time coming up with blog post ideas?

 4. Find Guest Bloggers to write your Post for you

-Guest posting is hot right now.
-Bloggers love to guest post because it brings links to their blogs and expands their reach, but the real benefit to you is that it’s content you don’t have to create yourself.
+Guest Posting is hot right now and it’s content you don’t have to create yourself.
+Bloggers love to guest post because it brings links to their blogs and expands their reach.

-To attract guest bloggers, post a page on your blog that invites guest blogs.
+To attract guest bloggers, post a page on your blog that invites guest posts.
 Be clear about what you are looking for.
-To help you out, you’re welcome to use my guest blogging page as an example.
+You’re welcome to use my guest blogging page as an example.

 5. Publish Advice From Your Favorite Bloggers

-Ask 5 or 6 people you like and follow in your niche and ask them to offer their advice on one specific question that you’d like to know.
+Ask 5 or 6 people you follow in your niche and ask them to offer their advice on one specific question that you’d like to know.

 I did this with a blog post I published last year on writing tips from the pros.